hidayathms/terraform-basics/README.md

   So, its always recommended to keep the provisioners outside the Resource.

-  But provisioners should always be kept with in the resource only.
+  But provisioners should always be kept with in the resource only..

   Thats why there is a null resouces, which creates nothing and thats main intention is to run provisioners.